musateduard/express-react/README.md

 ### start the frontend app

-follow the instructions in the frontend terminal to access the app locally.
+after running the frontend app you can access it on `http://localhost:5173`

 ```bash
 cd frontend